 The recipe and image, as is, were shared with us by the Wisconsin Potato Board, but the versatility of these grilled skewers is unsurpassed.
-Here are a few free-from notes and options:
+Below are a few free-from notes and options.

 Gluten-Free / Dairy-Free Grilled Skewers

 Though this recipe may appear completely allergen-free, mystery ingredients can linger in the dressing and meat.
 For a solid Italian dressing or vinaigrette without any funny business, I recommend Annie’s Naturals.
-They offer several intriguing options, including their Tuscany Italian and Lite Italian – both labeled gluten-free and vegan, and made without any dairy, soy, egg, nut, or tree nut ingredients.
+They offer several intriguing options, including their Tuscany Italian.
+It’s labeled gluten-free and vegan, and made without any dairy, soy, egg, nut, or tree nut ingredients.
 We also like the Whole Foods 365 brand, which has many affordable options that seem to mimic the Annie’s line.

-Who says grilling is only for meat?
-Follow the recommendations above for finding some dairy-free and vegan salad dressings, and opt for either vegan Italian sausages (soy-based or artisan wheat) or my preference, all veggies.
-Eggplant chunks or whole mushrooms are a great fill-in and will keep the grilled skewers filling and meal-worthy.
+Follow the recommendations above for finding some dairy-free and vegan salad dressings, and opt for either vegan soy-based Italian sausages, vegan artisan wheat-based Italian sausages, or my preference, all veggies.
+Eggplant chunks or whole mushrooms are a great substitute for a plant-based main.

-- 6 small red Wisconsin potatoes, cut in half
+- 6 small red potatoes or new potatoes, cut in half

 - 2 medium zucchini, cut in thick slices (to match potato width)